anj0la/FitSentiment/README.md

 1. Adding more training data from other social media platforms, such as Twitter, Meta and YouTube.
 2. Collecting training data from various onlne bodybuilding / fitness forums.
-3. Creating a custom sentiment classifier.
+3. Creating a custom sentiment analysis classifier.